-To enable Bees for Development to reach as many communities as possible, and to enable local people to transfer these skills, we send Resource Boxes free of charge to recipients in developing countries.
-The boxes include materials that can be used by local trainersand can also be used in promotional events to raise awareness of the importance of bees for livelihoods and the environment.
+To reach as many people as possible and to enable local people to transfer these skills, we send Resource Boxes free of charge to recipients in developing countries.
+The boxes include materials that can be used by local trainers and can also be used in promotional events to raise awareness of the importance of bees for livelihoods and the environment.

 Boxes contain a selection from;